mopmanifesto/mopmanifesto.github.io/README.md

 # Manifesto for MOP (Meeting Oriented Programming)

-Hold meetings until the code is done
+### Hold meetings until the code is done

-* It is forbidden to code during meetings.
+* It is forbidden to code during meetings because it is magically written by some misterious being.

-* The code is magically written everytime you hold a metting.

 * Argue about the same thing over and over again in many different meetings and never actually solve the problem.